 There’s Always More Cockroaches Than You Can See.
-Call Environ and We’ll Find and Kill Every Single One
+Call Environ and We’ll Find and Remove Every Single One

-If you see a cockroach, you need to take it seriously.
+If you see a cockroach, you need to take it seriously, call a cockroach exterminator.

 Cockroaches aren’t just nocturnal, they hate light.
 As soon as you shine a light on them they’ll speed off to the nearest shadow.
 This means they can remain hidden in a home or business while their population secretly grows into a full blown infestation.